Anantavarman Chodaganga: Conquest of Vengi

 Vengi kingdom was being ruled by Kulotthunga Chola who was related to Anantavarman Chodaganga from his mother's side.
 After the death of Kulottunga in 1118 AD vengi came under the rule of Vikramchola, But Vikramchola left the Vengi viceroyalty to Velnati Cholas.
 As there was no strong ruler in Vengi, the kingdom suffered from internal strife and foreign invasions.
 It seems that Chodaganga saw this as an advantage and conquered the part of Vengi lying north to river Godavari. but was failed to conquer the whole of Vengi.

 Conquest of Bengal

 Bengal was being ruled by the Pala dynasty, which ruled over Bengal from 8th century to 11th century.
 After the death of Rampala, Chodagangadeva attacked Bengal beyond Danda Bhukti.

 According to the inscription by his successors, Anantavarman Chodagangadeva defeated the king of mandara.
 The accounts describe how Anantavavarman destroyed the fortified town of Aramya.
 The location of Aramya has been identified as modern-day Arambagh, situated approximately eight miles from Garh Mandaran.

 Extent of the Empire

 Kalinga remained formidable under Anantavavarman.
 According to his own inscription and those of his successors it seems that Anantavarman's empire extended to river Godavari in the south, the city of midnapore in the north, the bay of Bengal in the east and the Eastern ghats in the west.

+Eastern Ganga empire under Anantavarman chodaganga.